 Ms. Esquillo has a BA in English from UNCG.
 She has worked with the Recipe for Success program for over three years, and has instructed classes of all ages, from elementary school students to adults, in topics such as eating healthy foods, budgeting and smart shopping, exercising regularly, and food alternatives for people with special dietary needs.

-Kristin Monk, Nutrition Educator & Research Scientist
+Jessica Haynes, Nutrition Educator & Research Scientist